 In this video, Dr. Meyer covers a common issue known as Damping Off.
-Here is a complete transcription of the video:

 What you see here are a few seedlings that have started from my summer garden.
 I have done some videos on how to germinate seeds and how to tell if your seedlings are doing well.
 I came across a little problem here that I want to share with you guys though.